What is eating disorder therapy?

-In addition, therapy allows underlying mental health disorders to be treated alongside the eating disorder.
-Depression, anxiety, low self-esteem, and other mental health concerns often co-occur with eating disorders.
-Being able to address co-occurring conditions at the same time will significantly improve the chances of healing.
+In addition, many types of therapy allow co-occurring mental health disorders to be treated alongside the eating disorder.
+Depression, anxiety, low self-esteem, and other mental health concerns often co-occur with eating disorders and work to drive the conditions.
+Being able to address these issues at the same time as addressing the eating disorder itself can significantly improve the chances of healing.

-Some therapy options are also designed to help someone thrive long after they've left active treatment.
-For example, aftercare programs and support groups can provide long-term recovery options.
-These programs teach people the skills to recognize their unhelpful thought and behavioral patterns more clearly and give them the tools to address and prevent these downward spirals moving forward.
+Some therapy options are also designed to help someone continue to thrive long after they've left active treatment.
+For example, aftercare programs and support groups can provide long-term outlets to air concerns, look out for triggers, and remain accountable to recovery.

 Art therapy

-One of the most widely-recommended eating disorder therapies,
+One of the most widely-recommended types of eating disorder therapy,

 Exposure therapy